Llechuga03/AI_Sheets/README.md

 ## Have your own OpenAI API Key?
 <p>For users that have their own OpenAI API key, you can enter this key in the .yourenv text file and use the application as shown in the demo video.</p>

+## Video Demo
+<p>Following this link will take you to a video demo of the application.
+This is mainly for users who don't have an OpenAI key or for those who just want a "relatively" quick demonstration of how the application works. <a href="https://youtu.be/9PxT78pqYMk" alt="Demo of application">Click here for Demo</a></p>

 ## Usage Instructions
 In order to use the program, follow the instructions below.
 Note, the program may take up to 10 seconds to run upon intial call.